cypherpunks-core/lightning_network_whitepaper_zh/README.md

 In addition to helping bitcoin scale, there are many uses for transactions on the Lightning Network:
 * Instant Transactions.
 Using Lightning, Bitcoin transactions are now nearly instant with any party.
 It is possible to pay for a cup of coffee with direct non-revocable payment in milliseconds to seconds.
 * Exchange Arbitrage.
-There is presently incentive to hold funds on exchanges to be ready for large market moves due to 3-6 block con- firmation times.
+There is presently incentive to hold funds on exchanges to be ready for large market moves due to 3-6 block confirmation times.
 It is possible for the exchange to participate in this network and for clients to move their funds on and off the exchange for orders nearly instantly.
 If the exchange does not have deep market depth and commits to only permitting limit orders close to the top of the order book, then the risk of coin theft becomes much lower.
 The exchange, in effect, would no longer have any need for a cold storage wallet.
 This may substantially reduce thefts and the need for trusted third party custodians.
 * Micropayments.
 Bitcoin blockchain fees are far too high to accept micropayments, especially with the smallest of values.
-With this sys- tem, near-instant micropayments using Bitcoin without a 3rd party custodian would be possible.
+With this system, near-instant micropayments using Bitcoin without a 3rd party custodian would be possible.
 It would enable, for example, paying per-megabyte for internet service or per-article to read a newspaper.
 * Financial Smart Contracts and Escrow.
-Financial contracts are espe- cially time-sensitive and have higher demands on blockchain computa- tion.
+Financial contracts are especially time-sensitive and have higher demands on blockchain computation.
 By moving the overwhelming majority of trustless transactions off-chain, it is possible to have highly complex transaction contract terms without ever hitting the blockchain.

 ***未完成：~~Cross-Chain Payments.
-So long as there are similar hash-functions across chains, it’s possible for transactions to be routed over multi- ple chains with different consensus rules.
+So long as there are similar hash-functions across chains, it’s possible for transactions to be routed over multiple chains with different consensus rules.
 The sender does not have to trust or even know about the other chains – even the destination chain.
 Simiarly, the receiver does not have to know anything about the sender’s chain or any other chain.
 All the receiver cares about is a conditional payment upon knowledge of a secret on their chain.
 Payment can be routed by participants in both chains in the hop.
 E.g. Alice is on Bitcoin, Bob is on both Bitcoin and X-Coin and Carol is on a hypothetical X-Coin, Alice can pay Carol without understanding the X-Coin consensus rules.~~***

 除了説明比特幣規模，對閃電網路上的交易也是很有用的：